bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 This alert will be seen as *pending* by Prometheus when the condition in **expr:** is verified, in this case, when the percentage of used RAM is greater than 90%.
-It will seen as *firing* when the condition is met for X minutes, hours, or days, X being in the **for** field.
+It will be seen as *firing* when the condition is met for X minutes, hours, or days, X being in the **for** field.
 It will be fired with an extra label called severity, which is set to *warning* in this case.